ARCHIVED-mean-stack/session-4/README.md

 ```

-Since gulp is just JavaScript we can forgo the use of a gulpfile and continue to use our app.js file for both gulp and express.
+Since gulp is just JavaScript we can forgo the use of a gulpfile and to use our app.js file for both gulp and express.
 Note the use of [proxy and a specific browser](https://www.browsersync.io/docs/options/#option-browser) for browser sync:

 ```js
 var gulp = require('gulp');